tuhaocfs/CMPE-133/README.md

 3. Go to the local host either through your browser, or through clicking "Go to Application" on XAMPP.
 ### How To Run The Project
 1. Make sure the server is running.
+2. Make sure all all links in every file match your localhost name.
+The code is set up to have the localhost name "localhost"
-2. Go to http://localhost/chatroom/login.php to view the application.
+3. Go to http://{your localhost name}/chatroom/login.php to view the application.
-3. Go to http://localhost/phpmyadmin/ to view the MySQL database.
+4. Go to http://{your localhost name}/phpmyadmin/ to view the MySQL database.
 To log into the root, see the credentials in the registration.php file.
-4. Once you are done running the application, simply shut down the server.
+5. Once you are done running the application, simply shut down the server.
-5. **Do not close the terminal right away.
-Wait for the application to shut down before exiting.**
 ### Application Features
 #### Register:
       To access the web app, a user must have an account.
 New users can create their own personal accounts by entering their username, a valid email address, and a password.
 Once registered, the user's credentials are saved via MySQL Database and will allow the user to login at any time.